 - Study abroad is for everyone!
-Look at our resources to learn more about how to find a program that fits with your needs and identities.
+Look at our resources to learn more about how to find a program that fits with your needs, goals, and identities.

 - UNH has taken the National IIE Generation Study Abroad pledge to substantially increase the number of students we send abroad and to make sure that students from a broad range of backgrounds have this opportunity.
 This includes access to a variety of scholarships.